 GE Renewable's biggest Haliade-X turbine with capacity up to 14.7 MW will be used in the largest offshore wind farm in the world,

 Dogger Bank, off the coast of England.
 One rotation of GE's turbine will be capable of powering a UK household for two days.
-The
+And the

 There are a number of additional critical technological and commercial advances required before offshore wind can fulfill its potential.
 In particular, floating wind platforms, which are required for wind farm development in deeper waters (over approximately 300 ft, or 95 m, depth), have challenges associated with the floating substructure.
 These include the strength and stability of the platform, the complex hydrodynamic response to wind and wave loads, infrastructure limitations, and installation vessel availability and cost.
 See